d-SEAMS/seams-core/README.md

 # Make sure there are no artifacts
 rm -rf build
 # This will take a long time the first time as it builds the dependencies
-nix-build .
+nix-build . # Optional
 # Install into your path
-nix-env -if .
+nix-env -if . # Required
 # Run the command anywhere
 yodaStruct -c lua_inputs/config.yml
 ```